Thonipho-M/CentSnippersPart3/README.md

 - Confirmed stable UI and navigation between fragments
 - Incomplete graphs are hidden until feature completion

+### Education Page Setup
+- Learn page added for Users to access educational content
+- Article model and adapter setup so that user can view Articles
+- Video model and adapter setup so that user can watch Videos

 ---

 ## Application Overview